 According to this research, Nigerian institutions and organizations contributed meagerly (0.2%) to AMR research output globally.
 There is a pressing need to strengthen the country's research capacity and expedite the use of insights provided by its scientists across all subject areas in order to make a significant contribution to AMR response.
-Although this response is not always tied to local data but instead relies on adapting global policies and those of global health organizations, developing local data to better understand AMR trends is still an excellent method for Nigeria to respond to health issues needs to be strengthened, and investing in research is one excellent way to do so.
+Although this response is not always tied to local data but instead relies on adapting global policies and those of global health organizations, developing local data to better understand AMR trends is still an excellent method for Nigeria to respond to health emergencies.
+Nigeria's potential to respond to health issues needs to be strengthened, and investing in research is one excellent way to do so.